Postsecondary Information Events

 - An ideal panel format would be 3 minutes per university representative, followed by a 1-hour fair.

-Presentations provide each participating university their own separate room, and sessions are scheduled in a back-to-back format.
+Presentations provide each participating university their own separate room and sessions are scheduled in a back-to-back format.
 Students choose which university presentations they want to attend.

 - The ideal length of a session is 30 minutes.

 - In a presentation, students receive an in-depth overview of the university.
-University representatives also have the opportunity to use audio/visual aids to better tell their story.